 Many people in the valley, Matt Harrington (woodwork), Robert Park (Electrical) and the Nathan Collier (Trash Pickup), are all examples of people who I’ve done business with that have charged a very fair price for their work and have been really generous with their talents and services.

 Despite what seems to be a widespread American belief that people only prosper at the expense of invisible victims, business is good for communities.
-Transactions between two individuals that improves the quality of life for both is Godly and righteous.
+Transactions between two individuals that improves the quality of life for both, is Godly and righteous.
 Honest dealings with our fellow man, develops relationships, creates economic stability helps the poor and builds communities.
 People need work and to interact with others in a positive fulfilling way.
 It is a basic need.
 So next time you have a choice between doing business in the Valley, or buying from Amazon, try to find a way to help your neighbor.
-The money will inevitably come back to you.
+The money will inevitably come back to you and improve your quality of life in many ways.

 The first thing we learn in Graphic Design is that white space is a good thing.
 As a student, I had a hard time with that concept in my design and in other aspects of my life.
 I use to get really nervous unless I was talking or someone else was, like when there was a lull in the conversation.
 I felt like I needed to fill every quiet space with words.
 As I’ve gotten older, I’ve learned the value of quiet, white space and space in all aspects of my life.